shihankanungo/shihankanungo.github.io/india-trip.md

 I finally replaced our rainbow-colored cutting mats.
 The old ones had seen too much---battle scars, exhaustion, probably some existential crises.
 The new ones arrived today, looking all fresh and vibrant, so I did what had to be done: tossed the old ones into a well-earned retirement.

 Started reading _James_ at last!

+> "Way I sees it is dis.
+If'n ya gots to hab a rule to tells ya wha's good, if'n ya gots to hab good 'splained to ya, den ya cain't be good.
+If’n ya need sum kinda God to tells ya right from wrong, den you won't never know." --- Percival Everett, James

 It's a fun ride so far.
 Have you already finished it?
 If so, I expect a full book club analysis, preferably with dramatic reenactments.

 Meanwhile, Shihan has been grinding ISL.
 Today’s highlight though?
 A lengthy discussion (read: lecture) on violin lessons.
 Honestly, I feel like